-To complete the program and receive the certificate, participants take 6 required core courses, plus 4 electives.
+To complete the program and receive the certificate, participants are required to complete at least 100 credit hours.
 There is no time-frame requirement to complete the program, and anyone may take these courses even if he or she does not wish to pursue the certificate.
-The cost of the courses is generally $9 per contact hour.
-So, for a 9-hr course the cost would be $81 for that course.
 To begin, you would sign-up for the core course, Basic Botany, which is offered 1-2 times each year and which is the pre-requisite fro many of the courses.
 Basic Botany has been establish as the common basic foundation from which all participants must start, regardless of their professional and academic experience.
 To check on availability and to register for courses contact Esther Carrasco at email@example.com.

-In the event that a cancellation must be made, it needs to be 14 days prior to the starting date of class for a full credit towards a future course.
-Otherwise, we will deduct a 20% cancellation fee, and the rest will be applied as credit towards the next class for which you may be registered.
+In the event that a cancellation must be made, it needs to be 21 days prior to the starting date of class for a full credit towards a future course.
+Otherwise, we will deduct a 25% cancellation fee, and the rest will be applied as credit towards the next class for which you may be registered.
 Cancellations made during 48 hours prior to the starting date will not receive credit.